rancher/dashboard/docusaurus/docs/extensions/rancher-2.10-support.md

 ## New mandatory annotation

 One of the new changes that we've introduced is that for a published extension to be loaded into a Rancher `2.10` system, the published helm chart for a particular version **must** include the `catalog.cattle.io/ui-extensions-version` annotation, being the minimum version needed `>= 3.0.0`.
+We also recommend to set a maximum of `< 4.0.0` on this new annotation.

 We also recommend that you update the `catalog.cattle.io/rancher-version` to `>= 2.10.0`.